TRAIL ETIQUETTE AND SKILLS

 I also shoot images on Google Earth, to plot my route.
 It allows me to see where I should go, and how to follow my route back.

-While on Google Earth you can use two fingers to make the view horizontal, instead of vertical.
+While on Google Earth you can use two fingers to make the view horizontal, instead of an over head view.

 That wise, you can see, for instance, the undulation of a ridge line you will be walking.

-By doing this, you will be assured not to take a wrong turn.
+By doing this, you will have some proof to not to take a wrong turn.

 When hiking in the Washington Scablands, the terrain is way different then in the mountains.
 Terrain features look the same and usually strange.